Flashlight: PyTorch Compiler Extensions to Accelerate Attention Variants: Evaluation

 \subsection{End-to-End Inference Latency}

-We use the AlphaFold2~\cite{alpafold} model in the OpenFold~\cite{openfold} repo.
+To evaluate end-to-end inference for models that contain complex attention variants that are not supported by FlexAttention, we use the AlphaFold2~\cite{alpafold} model in the OpenFold~\cite{openfold} repo.
 The model has 48 Evoformer layers.
 We evaluate its inference latency with a sequence length of 256 (for both sequence length dimensions) and vary the batch size (the number of sequences) from $1, 2, 4, ..., 32$.
 Evoformer uses 8 heads and head dimension 32; Invariant Point Attention uses 12 heads and head dimension 16.
 We evaluate PyTorch as-is without using the compiler.
 We add a \texttt{torch.compile} step to the row-wise and column-wise gated self attentions in Evoformer and then evaluate it without and with \flashlight{}.
 There is negligible difference in inference latency between PyTorch and torch.compile. \flashlight{} improves the inference latency by $6\%$ to $9\%$ on both H100 and A100 GPUs.